pandorasjuicebox/pandoras-resume/README.md

     ![A GIF showing how to upload files from the repository](https://media.giphy.com/media/gL6NYRPMIXzR4wdGxQ/giphy.gif)

-6. Drag or choose ```index.md``` from the directory it located to the page to upload the file.
+6. Drag or choose ```index.md``` from the directory it is from to the page to upload the file.
 In this tutorial, the drag function will be used.

     ![A GIF dragging to upload index.md to GitHub's uploader](https://media.giphy.com/media/yPxRQOsRXkFgjvmsaK/giphy.gif)
 7. To finalise or commit these changes, navigate down to the **Commit Changes** section.
 Adding a description is optional.
 Click on "**Commit Changes**" to upload ```index.md``` to the repository.